Multifamily Learning Series

 What is the minimum investment?

 At Noirvest, our goal is to extend opportunities to those who may not have had access to these types of investment opportunities.
-So while most offerings have a $50,000 – $100,000+ required minimum investment range, our minimum is $25,000 and open to the discretion of the managers on a case by case basis.
+Most offerings have a $50,000 – $100,000+ required minimum investment range, but we strive to offer opportunities below that range when possible.
+Minimums are also at the discretion of the managers on a case by case basis.